richo/wrongisland.org/content/pages/05_speakers.md

     spying on (redacted) web conference meetings

-In this talk I will go over a python app that I wrote which allows you to find meeting rooms of (redacted) users.
+What do you do when you’ve got too many meetings at work?
+Spy on some other companies’ meetings!
+This talk covers the tools and techniques for discovering publicly available meeting rooms on a popular teleconferencing platform and logging in to them.

-I've been a network engineer, worked in Incident Response, and Secure Development Lifecycle.
-I'm now a part of a red team where I get paid to break things.
+I've been a network engineer, worked in Incident Response, and on Secure Development Life Cycle.
+Currently I am part of a red team where I get paid to break things and scare people.

 ### Sam Stewart